Tabernacle Township, New Jersey

 Tabernacle Township is a township in Burlington County, in the U.S. state of New Jersey.
 As of the 2020 United States census, the township's population was 6,776, a decrease of 173 (−2.5%) from the 2010 census count of 6,949, which in turn reflected a decline of 221 (−3.1%) from the 7,170 counted in the 2000 census.
+The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.

 Tabernacle was incorporated as a township by an act of the New Jersey Legislature on March 22, 1901, from portions of Shamong Township, Southampton Township and Woodland Township.
 The township was named for a tabernacle constructed by missionaries David and John Brainerd.

 New Jersey Monthly magazine ranked Tabernacle Township as its 23rd best place to live in its 2008 rankings of the "Best Places To Live" in New Jersey.
 New Jersey Monthly magazine ranked Tabernacle Township as its sixth-best place to live in its 2010 rankings of the "Best Places To Live" in New Jersey.
 In 2009, it was rated the #1 small town by South Jersey Magazine.

 History

-Before 1900

-The region now known as Tabernacle was originally inhabited by the Lenape Native Americans.
-In 1778, John Brainerd established a Christian church, called Tabernacle In The Wilderness, in the area with the intention of converting the local Native Americans to Christianity.
-In 1803, William Wilkins sold land to 28 individuals to construct the Tabernacle Cemetery, adjacent to the church.
+The area now known as Tabernacle was originally inhabited by the Lenape Native Americans.
+In 1778, John Brainerd established a Christian church called "Tabernacle in the Wilderness," with the aim of converting the local Native American population to Christianity.
+In 1803, William Wilkins sold land to 28 individuals for the creation of Tabernacle Cemetery, which was located adjacent to the church.